 The Mercyhurst Hub page will be continually updated, outlining on campus and virtual events.

 Mercyhurst Student Event Phase Model

 Mercyhurst University Campus Involvement Center and Residence Life will follow a three-phased model for all student and department meetings and events.
 These phases will be represented by leaves of a shamrock to make them easy to remember and to avoid confusion with state and local phase models.
 Each leaf of the shamrock will have a detailed description of what is permissible and required in that phase in order to ensure that our students are following safe and healthy practices that align with the University’s COVID-19 protocols.
 It should be noted that the phases of this model will meet the minimum requirements but do NOT align with Pennsylvania’s or Erie County’s timelines and only Mercyhurst University officials can decide when we will move from one phase to another.
 It is possible to move “backwards” if an increase in cases should occur.

 Please review the Event Phase Model in its entirety for more information.

 Mercyhurst Student Government (MSG)

-MSG events will begin taking place upon the conclusion of Freshman Welcome and will follow all guidelines to maintain health and safety protocols and social distancing efforts.
+MSG events will follow all guidelines to maintain health and safety protocols and social distancing efforts.